Sawndereson History, Family Crest & Coats of Arms

-England with the Norman Conquest of 1066.
+The surname Sawndereson is a name of ancient Norman origin.
+It arrived in England with the Norman Conquest of 1066.
 Sawndereson is was a patronymic name created from Sandy, a diminutive of the given name Alexander.
-CITATION[CLOSE]

 Early Origins of the Sawndereson family